HGGM-LIM/jclustering/README.md

 file `commons-math3-3.0/commons-math3-3.0.jar` to the `plugins/jars` folder of your ImageJ installation.

-The fastICA library is also needed, and also needs to be place in the `plugins/jars` directory.
+The fastICA library is also needed, and also needs to be placed in the `plugins/jars` directory.
 It can be downloaded [from its main page](http://sourceforge.net/projects/fastica/).